The EASDec Skills Transfer Awards 2018

 Stage 3: On receipt of agreement in principle from one or more training centre(s) you will be sent a full application for you and the host institution to complete jointly.
 Full applications will be reviewed by independent academic assessors and members of the EASDec Board and successful applicants notified.

-- Stage 3 - Full applications invited: 22nd May 2017 (opportunity to review applications during EASDec Annual Meeting).
-6 weeks deadline for submission
+- Stage 3 - Full applications invited: early May (opportunity to review applications during EASDec Annual meeting) 6 weeks deadline for submission.

 Links to documents:-